20 temporary swimming pools to cool off your summer

 19. This inflatable one is pretty neat

-For just over $2000 you can get your hands on this neat inflatable pool.
-It looks great and will definitely keep you cool in the summer.
+For just over $2000, you can get your hands on this neat inflatable pool.
+It looks great and will keep you cool in the summer.

 20. This steel round pool will do the job

-Forget the rest, just grab yourself a Bestway Power Steel 18 x 4 Foot Round swimming pool for your garden.
-It is cheap, easy-to-build, and it looks pretty nice too.
+Forget the rest; grab a Bestway Power Steel 18 x 4 Foot Round swimming pool for your garden.
+It is cheap, easy to build, and looks nice.

 So, have any of these temporary pool ideas piqued your interest?
 If not, there are plenty of other options out there.